Human interface device: Components of the HID protocol

 One common usage of boot mode is during the first moments of a computer's boot up sequence.
 Directly configuring a computer's BIOS is often done using only boot mode.

 Sometimes a message will appear informing the user that the device has installed the correct driver and is now usable.

-HID definition of a device
+Definition of a device

 According to the HID specification, a device is described, during the report mode, as a set of controls or group of controls.

 Controls are matched by a field containing the data, and another containing a usage tag.

 Each usage tag is described in the spec as the constructor suggested use of the data described in the report mode.